saltyorg/docs/docs/reference/domain.md

     -   For Cloudflare users.

-        Note: if you provide a Cloudflare email and Global API Key in your settings, the Saltbox installer will set this up for you automatically.
+        Note: if you provide the preferred Cloudflare Global API Key and account email, or a scoped token, the Saltbox installer will set this up for you automatically.
 See the tab to the right for details about this optional automation.

     === "Saltbox Install Type"
         You will need to create A Records for all Saltbox subdomains.